PrasadPartham/DATA-ANALYSIS-PROJECTS/EXCEL_PROJECCTS/Road_Accidents_Dashboard/README.md

 -Insights on Vehicle Types:

 Analyzed accident data based on the types of vehicles involved (e.g., cars, motorcycles, trucks) and their contribution to overall accident statistics.
-Identified which vehicle types had higher accident rates and were more frequently involved in severe accidents (fatal or serious).
+Identified which vehicle types had higher accident rates and were more frequently involved in severe accidents (fatal or serious.
 -Lighting and Road Conditions Insights:

 Compared accident frequency and severity based on lighting conditions (day vs. night).